• Skip to primary navigation

 • Use educational resources from the National Centre for Truth and Reconciliation.

 • Create awareness.
 Use this collaborative poster to inform others to wear their orange shirts on September 30.
-We’ll send the poster to you for free when you sign up for our email address.
+We’ll send the poster to you for free when you sign up for our email list.
 It can also be found in our Resource Library.

 Get this poster for National Truth and Reconilication Day when you sign up for our email list.